 Once the investigating officer has completed all their investigations they will draft a report, which will be presented to the dean/head of department, who will include a formal response from the faculty/department.
 The final report will then be submitted to the Student Casework Unit.

 The investigating officer has 40 calendar days to investigate and seek to resolve your complaint.
+The Dean of Faculty or Head of Department will provide their response within 5 caladar days of receiving the report.
 The Student Casework Unit will provide you with a response within 5 calendar days of receipt of the investigating officer’s report.
-You must respond to the University within 21 calendar days to confirm whether you accept the outcome.
+You must respond to the University within 1 month to confirm whether you accept the outcome.

 You can request a review of the formal investigation into your complaint providing you meet the grounds set out in the regulations to the Student Casework Unit. .
 If we do not receive any communication from you within the specified timescales, the University will close the case and issue a Completion of Procedures letter.
 The Completion of Procedures letter will confirm that you have not completed the University’s internal procedures.